brucenelson6655/Databricks-ipaccess-tool/README.md

 100     3  100     3    0     0      6      0 --:--:-- --:--:-- --:--:--     6
 {}
 ```
-You will notice a new netrc file adb-6499070522450209.netrc thats named for your Databricks workspace.
+You will notice, for example, a new netrc file adb-6499070522450209.netrc thats named for your Databricks workspace.

 ### Enabling IP Access lists
 Before we can work with IP access lists we need to turn this feature on.
 Run ipacltool with the -s flag to show status